 We took off from Keflavik in Iceland just after 1am and 3 hours later touched down in Copenhagen.
 I can’t believe the trip is coming to a close, seems like just yesterday I was cursing our delay to Munich at Hartsfield.

 But alas, all good things must come to an end, so here I am in Copenhagen with two days left to enjoy my European holiday before returning to the real world.

 Copenhagen is Scandinavia’s largest, most cosmopolitan capital and also home to the oldest monarchy in the world.
 The Danish economy is very green-focused and 20% of the country’s electricity is provided by the wind turbines that dot the landscape.

 With the time change, it was just before 7am by the time I made it to my hotel, the Cabinn City Hotel.
 Like the Thon hotels chain in Norway, Cabinn operates several budget hotels in Copenhagen and from what I’d heard the “City” property was the best.
 Cabinn’s motto is “Sleep Cheap in Luxury” and that was exactly what I was looking for.

 I arrived at the Cabinn City Hotel at a ridiculously early hour for check-in and I was certain that they wouldn’t have a room ready for me.
 But I was pleasantly surprised when the front desk agent checked me in immediately.
 Score!
 This was a huge relief since I’d been on a plane all night and I was beat.
 I was sorely in need of a power nap before hitting the streets of Copenhagen.

 When I got to my room, it was pretty much the same as the last two budget hotels I’d stayed in.
-Bunk beds, small desk, smaller bathroom, clean and comfortable, nothing fancy…but with one important feature – free WiFi!
-I do love that most of these budget hotels have free internet.
-It’s especially convenient when you have a lot of work to do – and mine’s been piling up lately as football season looms.
+Bunk beds, small desk, smaller bathroom, clean and comfortable, nothing fancy…but with free WiFi and a private bath.
+All I really need.